tmlewallen/tmlewallen.github.io/_posts/2015-12-01-lessons-in-bootstrap.md

 </pre>
 <p class="img-desc"><i>From <a href="https://github.com/tmlewallen/tmlewallen.github.io/blob/master/index.html">index.html</a></i></p>
 <p><i>The 'data-parent' attribute isn't actually important, just left over from experimenting.</i></p>

+<p>The trouble now is that the whole div containing the post is considered a link, so none of the text is selectable.
+Will remedy that next full release.</p>

 <p>Still haven't been able to get things to function where only one accordion can be open at a time.
-I'll figure that out eventually...</p>
+I'll figure that out eventually though...</p>